frank005/convo_ai/README.md

 2. Styles are centralized in `src/css/styles.css`
 3. Each module has clear responsibilities and interfaces
 4. The application uses modern JavaScript features and async/await for API calls
+5. UI components use Tailwind CSS for styling

 ## Contributing